carj/pyPreservica/docs/api.rst

     Returns an asset object back by its internal reference identifier

-    :param str reference: The unique identifier for the asset usually its uuid
+    :param reference: The unique identifier for the asset usually its uuid
+    :type  reference: str
-    :return: The asset object
+    :return: The Asset object
     :rtype: Asset
     :raises RuntimeError: if the identifier is incorrect